falconpunch082/melanoma-detection/README.md

 We would like to thank [Evan/EdjeElectronics](https://github.com/EdjeElectronics) for making their image data augmentation Python script open-source.
 It was thanks to them that we were able to create a suitable dataset for HOTARU to learn from.
 The Python script used is in the repo, but we recommend taking a look at their repo too (https://github.com/EdjeElectronics/Image-Augmentation-Examples-for-Machine-Learning/tree/master).

-We would also like to thank our lecturer Saaransh and teaching assistant Hamim for their guidance during this project.
+We would also like to thank our teaching assistant Hamim and lecturer Saaransh for their guidance and feedback during this project.